Etymology of hippie: Early usages

 A syndicated newspaper column from 1960 said "Bobby Darin, a hippie from New York City, Tonsil No. 1, in the 'New Noise' sweeping America, completely conquered all the New York hippies."

 Ground-breaking comic host Steve Allen thought that he was "the first to turn the adjective 'hip' into the noun 'hippie' ... about 1960".

 In a 1961 essay, Kenneth Rexroth of San Francisco used both the terms hipster and hippies to refer to young people participating in African American or Beatnik nightlife.

 In 1963, the Orlons, an African-American singing group from Philadelphia, Pennsylvania released the soul dance song "South Street", which included the lyrics "Where do all the hippies meet?
 South Street, South Street ...
 The hippest street in town".
 Some transcriptions read "Where do all the hippist (sic) meet?"
 Nevertheless, since many heard it as "hippies", that use was promoted.
 Another 1963 song by the Dovells, "You Can't Sit Down" also referenced South Street Philadelphia and hippies: "When you're on South Street and the band is really bootin'.
 You hear the hippie with the back beat ...".
 Another use around the same time was on the 1963 Freddy Cannon single on Swan Records, "Do What the Hippies Do".
 In addition, the Stereos, a doo-wop group who had already released their 1959 single "Memory Lane" under the alias "the Tams" (not the more famous group the Tams), re-released the recording yet again in 1963 under the name of "the Hippies".

-Modern use
+Later use

 Numerous theories abound as to the origin of this word.
 One of the most credible involves the beatniks, who abandoned North Beach, San Francisco, to flee commercialism in the early 1960s.
 Many of them moved to the Haight-Ashbury area of San Francisco, where they were idolized and emulated by the young university students who lived in the neighborhood.
 The beats (the hip people) started calling these students "hippies", or younger versions of themselves.
 Actually, the counterculture seldom called itself hippies; it was the media and straight society who popularized the term.
 More often, we called ourselves freaks or heads.
 Not until later did we begin calling ourselves hippies, and by then we were "aging hippies".
 An alternate spelling seldom used in the United States by people in the know was hippy, but it was spelled that way in England.